 BLU-MED medical shelters are engineered to withstand 100 mile-per-hour wind gusts and snow loads of up to 20 pounds per square foot, allowing them to be safely used in locations with harsh weather conditions.

-The Benefits of BLU-MED Negative Pressure Isolation Rooms
+What are the Benefits of BLU-MED Negative Pressure Isolation Rooms?

 The notable components of a BLU-MED negative pressure isolation system include:

 BLU-MED Medical Shelter